A Brief Guide to Aircraft Depreciation

 The ADS system might be an option for you if your business aircraft usage is under 50%.
 But again, your accountant will know more about the subject.

 ADS depreciation schedule takes the deduction equally (straight line) over a more extended period.
 Twelve years is a standard timeframe for an ADS depreciation schedule on an airplane.

 Remember that even when you use ADS, you must prove your business use.
 An increase in personal flights during the year may impact the depreciation schedule.
 So stay aware of how usage affects deductibility.

 - Year 1 – 6%

 As an aircraft owner, take full advantage of aircraft depreciation whenever possible.
 This means you must do your homework before you buy the aircraft and while you own it.

 Also, consult with your tax preparer.
 They know the best way to own and operate the aircraft, so it qualifies for tax breaks.

 Business and personal usage times matter when it comes to taxes.
 Be clear on how you’ll use your aircraft before you buy it.

 The two primary methods of depreciation are MACRS and ADS.
-How you use the aircraft depends on which method you’ll qualify for.
+How you use the aircraft depends on which way you’ll qualify for.

-Another important element of aircraft ownership is staying on top of the value of your machine.
+Another vital element of aircraft ownership is staying on top of the value of your machine.
 Need a valuation guide?
 We’ve got you covered!